How To Fix Protein Overload Hair – Best Curly Girl Products To Use

 If you’re wondering whether you’re experiencing a protein overload.
 Assess your current curly girl products – if most or all of your products contain protein, you may be adding too much protein to your curls.

-Just as with moisture overload, to fix the issue of too much protein in your hair, the balance between moisture and protein is key.
+To fix the issue of too much protein in your hair, you have to use less protein-rich ingredients.
+To fix protein overload, the balance between moisture and protein is key.

 It may seem overwhelming at first, but over time, you will get the best cocktail of curly girl products for your hair, and maintaining the moisture – protein balance in your hair will be easier.